Kate Hudson Blasted By Moms For Describing Her C-Section As ‘Lazy’ — Tweets

 Kate Hudson enraged moms everywhere by revealing the ‘laziest’ thing she’s ever done was get a C-section!
 Offended, people slammed the star for her insensitivity.
 Just wait until you read these heated tweets!

 Looks like Kate Hudson, 38, is in some hot water!
 And it’s not hard to see why people are giving the actress a hard time.
 After all, the mom-of-two implied that she thinks women who have C-sections are taking the easy way out of labor and childbirth!
 Appearing on the cover of Cosmopolitan magazine for their October issue, Kate filled out a survey as part of her feature story.
-While most of her answers were totally relatable, how she answered “the laziest thing I’ve ever done:” struck a chord with A LOT of people.
+While most of her answers were totally relatable, how she answered “the laziest thing I’ve ever done” struck a chord with A LOT of people.
 Why?
 The star wrote “Have a C-section!” as her response — yikes!
 Click here to see cute pics of celeb moms with their kids.

 Kate is the proud mom of two boys: Ryder, 13 — with ex husband Chris Robinson — and 6-year-old Bingham, with former fiance Matt Bellamy.
 Ryder was born via Cesarean section while Bingham was vaginal.
 However, C-sections account for 32 percent of all births, according to the CDC, so it’s no wonder Kate’s received major backlash for her words.
 “I’ve been a fan for a long time, but I was incredibly disappointed to read your comment regarding your C-section.
 How very inappropriate and insensitive,” wrote one commenter.